Age Related Macular Degeneration

 DNA testing genetic predisposition to age related macular degeneration can prove important in determining whether genetic factors play a role in its development and in order to identify those who are most likely to develop the condition.
 Current research has found that a genetic predisposition to age related macular degeneration does exist in various test subjects.
 Studies have observed familial tendencies among age related macular degeneration patients; however, as of yet, no specific gene has been isolated as a cause of the condition.
 In fact, it is suspected that a number of genes play a role in the development of age related macular degeneration, with environmental factors providing the trigger in most cases.
 It is hoped that further tests will reveal the genetic secrets behind the condition, which may lead to preventative treatments.

-For support and more information about age related macular degeneration, please visit the Macular Disease Society website, a charity dedicated to helping people with macular degeneration.
+For support and more information about age related macular degeneration, please visit the Macular Disease Society website, dedicated to helping people with macular degeneration.

 Speak To International Biosciences About DNA Testing Genetic Predisposition for Age Related Macular Degeneration